puppetlabs/puppet-docs/source/hiera/2.0/custom_backends.markdown

 ### `lookup` Method

-Every backend must define a `lookup(key, scope, order_override, resolution_type)` method, which must return either a single value or `nil`.
+Every backend must define a `lookup(key, scope, order_override, resolution_type, context)` method, which must return either a single value or `nil`.
 The returned value can be a string, number, boolean, array, or hash.
 If no value is found, it should return `nil`.

-The lookup method can do basically anything to acquire its value, but will usually use [the `Backend.datasources` method][datasources] to iterate over the hierarchy (see below).
+The lookup method can do basically anything to acquire its value, but usually uses [the `Backend.datasources` method][datasources] to iterate over the hierarchy (see below).

-When Hiera calls the lookup method, it will pass four pieces of data as arguments:
+When Hiera calls the lookup method, it passes five pieces of data as arguments:

-* `key` is the lookup key
+* `key` is the lookup key.
-* `scope` is the set of [variables](./variables.html) available to make decisions about the hierarchy and perform data interpolation
+* `scope` is the set of [variables](./variables.html) available to make decisions about the hierarchy and perform data interpolation.
-* `order_override` is a requested first hierarchy level, which can optionally be inserted at the top of the hierarchy
+* `order_override` is a requested first hierarchy level, which can optionally be inserted at the top of the hierarchy.
-* `resolution_type` is the requested [lookup type](./lookup_types.html)
+* `resolution_type` is the requested [lookup type](./lookup_types.html).
+* `context` is a hash that contains a key named `:recurse_guard`.
+You never need to call methods on this object, but you'll need to pass it along later if you make any calls to `Backend.parse_answer` or `Backend.parse_string`.
+This parameter helps Hiera correctly propagate the order_override and the recursion guard used for detecting endless lookup recursions in interpolated values.

 {% highlight ruby %}
     class Hiera
       module Backend
         class File_backend
-          def lookup(key, scope, order_override, resolution_type)
+          def lookup(key, scope, order_override, resolution_type, context)
             answer = nil
             # ...
             return answer